 That all may be one.

 Consider the divisions that exist among people based in religious, political and racial differences.
 Then reflect on the common human experiences of love, pain, joy, suffering, spirituality, desire for inclusion and acceptance and so on.
-Look at your community, this nation, the global conflicts.
+Look at your community, our nation, global conflicts.
 What causes our antagonisms?
 In what are our divisions based?
-What can you do personally to accept nx promote oneness?
+What can you do personally to accept and promote oneness?

-That all of them may be one, Father, just as you are in me and I am in you.
-May they also be in us so that the world may believe that you have sent me.
+That all of them may be one, just as You are in me and I am in You.
+May they also be one in us so that the world may believe that You have sent me.

 Unity does not imply uniformity; it does not necessarily mean doing everything together or thinking in the same way.
 Nor does it signify a loss of identity.
 Unity in diversity is actually the opposite: it involves the joyful recognition and acceptance of the various gifts which the Holy Spirit gives to each one and the placing of these gifts at the service of all members of the Church.
 It means knowing how to listen, to accept differences, and having the freedom to think differently and express oneself with complete respect towards the other who is my brother or sister.
 Do not be afraid of differences!

 The world is round so that friendship may encircle it.

 The deepest of level of communication is not communication, but communion.
 It is wordless … beyond speech … beyond concept.